ntsokos/sam-web-component-plugins/README.md

 # sam-web-component-plugins

-Showcasing client side plugin architecture
+Extend Tour Of Heroes tutorial Angular application by introducing a client side plugin architecture using web components